Priyanshu475/telegrambot_backend/README.md

 A telegram bot that allows users to subscribe for getting daily update on weather and an admin panel.
 ## Setup

-Nest.js has been used for the backend.
+Nest.JS has been used for the backend.
-React has been used for the frontend.
+React.JS has been used for the frontend.
-Node.js has been used for the telegram bot.
+Node.JS has been used for the telegram bot.

 ## Installation